MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-register365.md

 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]
 > You cannot have more than one TXT record for SPF for a domain.
 If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
 If you already have an SPF record for your domain, don't create a new one for Office 365.
 Instead, add the required Office 365 values to the current record so that you have a  *single*  SPF record that includes both sets of values.
-Need examples?
-Check out these [](external-domain-name-system-records.md#BKMK_SPFrecords).
-To validate your SPF record, you can use one of these [SPF validation tools](92a43f6a-4651-455a-a1cc-300684bedcfa.md).

 1. To get started, go to your domains page at Register365 by using [this link](https://admin.register365.com/dns/).
 You'll be prompted to log in first.